FlowFuse/flowfuse/docs/user/concepts.md

 DevOps Pipelines allow you to manage staged development environments.
 Pushing from your Development instances to Production once you have stable, and well tested, flows.
-You can find out how to implemnt DevOps Pipelines [here](./devops-pipelines.md)
+You can find out how to implement DevOps Pipelines [here](./devops-pipelines.md)

 ### Instance